 The island might not be full of vibrant blue lagoons, and crystal clear brooks, and endless luscious green pastures, but that’s not why people visit.
 It’s the peculiarity of the small village, an improvised fortress with narrow streets, and the everyday life of an isolated community that makes people wonder “is it really possible to live like this?”

 The food tastes better in Corvo, mostly because people live off the land and they’ve mastered the art of growing things organically.
 The “made from scratch” way of life is not a hipster trend over here, it’s a necessity and a skill.

-The Summer days are humid and lazy.
-The Winters are harsh and always seem longer than they should.
+Summer days are humid and lazy.
+Winters are harsh and always seem longer than they should.
 But the weather is just a detail; it doesn’t really matter once you’re in that islander mood.

 To better understand the peculiarities of this island, take the time to visit the

 Um dos sítios que deve mesmo visitar, se vier à Ilha do Corvo • Centro de interpretação ambiental e cultural • ? #arquiteturarural #arquiteturaacoriana #arquitetura #architecture #ruralarchitecture #azoreanarchitecture #casasdepedra #architectureporn #architecturelovers #architecturephotography #instaarchitecture #centrodeinterpretacaoambientalecultural #ambient #ambienteecultura #ambiente #cultura #corvo #ilhadocorvo #corvoisland #shareazores #visitazores #iloveazores #tourism #tourismportugal #portugal_de_sonho #portugalrural #traveldestination